open-source-workshop/awesome-random/README.md

 - [Sublime Text](https://www.sublimetext.com/) - A sophisticated text editor for code, markup and prose
 - [Atom](https://atom.io/) - A text editor made by Github

+## Git Clients
+- [Sublime Merge](https://www.sublimemerge.com) - Git Client, done Sublime - A new Git Client, from the makers of Sublime Text

 ## Gaming